-As Vice President & CFO, Greg Landwirth is responsible for the management of the overall organization which includes financial planning, project budgets, and administration of best business practices.
+As Vice President & CFO, Greg Landwirth is responsible for the management of the overall organization which includes financial planning, production budgets, and administration of best business practices.
 He has a diverse entrepreneurial background from manufacturing fishing lures marketed through an international distribution network to founding a successful nonprofit which distributed more than $2.5 million of basic school supplies to students in need.
 He has developed effective marketing strategies and obtained investor funding to create profitable business projects.
 Currently, Greg is the President of the Fanny Landwirth Foundation with a mission is to work together as a family to address critical needs in our communities through financial support, personal involvement and the continued development of a culture of philanthropy for future Landwirth generations.

 Vartanoush Torossian, screenwriter

-Vartanoush Torossian (Varta) has mixed cultural background and her love for diversity reflects in all her work.
+Vartanoush Torossian has mixed cultural background and her love for diversity reflects in all her work.
 She grew up in the Balkans region, an epicenter of conflict, and throughout her life she witnessed poverty, war, and political turmoil.
 Throughout the years, Varta's fascination with culture inspired her art and defined her mission.
 As an artist, Varta strives to promote not only cultural diversity but diversity of ideas and perspectives.
-She believes that there is much more that unites people around the world than separates them from one another, and through her art, Varta hopes to bring people together.
+She believes there is much more that unites people around the world than separates them from one another, and through her art, Varta hopes to bring people together.
 Varta received her film education at Ithaca College in NY, where she completed her BS in Cinema and Photography.
-She continued on to receive a MFA in Directing at Art Center College of Design in Pasadena, CA. In addition, she received her second Master's degree at the AFI Conservatory where she was recognized by the faculty for her academic achievements.
+She continued on to receive a MFA in Directing at Art Center College of Design in Pasadena, CA. She received her second Master's degree at the AFI Conservatory where she was recognized by faculty for her academic achievements.